truenas/documentation/content/SCALE/Storage/SnapshotsSCALE.md

 ### Delete

 The *Delete* option destroys the snapshot.
-Child clones must be deleted before their parent snapshot can be deleted.
+You must delete child clones before you can delete their parent snapshot.
-While creating a snapshot is instantaneous, deleting a snapshot is I/O intensive and can take a long time, especially when deduplication is enabled.
+While creating a snapshot is instantaneous, deleting one is I/O intensive and can take a long time, especially when deduplication is enabled.

 {{< expand "Why?" "v" >}}
-To delete a block in a snapshot, ZFS has to review all allocated blocks to see if that block is used anywhere else; if it is not, it can be freed.
+ZFS has to review all allocated blocks before deletion to see if another process is using that block.
+If not, the ZFS can free that block.
 {{< /expand >}}

 ### Clone to New Dataset